Symptoms & Signs of PTSD

 Mental health professionals break down the symptoms of PTSD into four categories: re-experiencing symptoms, avoidance symptoms, arousal and reactivity symptoms, and cognition and mood symptoms.

-Re-experiencing Symptoms — Symptoms in this category get their name because they make you feel like you are reliving or re-experiencing parts of the event that first triggered PTSD.
+Re-experiencing Symptoms — Symptoms in this category get their name because they make you feel like you are reliving parts of the event that first triggered PTSD.
 Some people relive the event during sleep in the form of nightmares.
-Others experience “flashbacks” of the triggering event while awake, or experience fear when they encounter sights, sounds or smells that remind them of that event.
+Others experience “flashbacks” of the traumatic event while awake, or experience fear when they encounter sights, sounds or smells that remind them of that event.

-Avoidance Symptoms – Avoidance symptoms get their name because they make you want to avoid anything that reminds you of the situation that led to the onset of post-traumatic stress.
+Avoidance Symptoms – Avoidance symptoms get their name because of the desire to avoid anything that reminds you of the situation that led to the onset of post-traumatic stress.
 For instance, if you developed PTSD after surviving a combat situation, you may do everything you can to avoid loud noises or movies with combat scenes.
 If you developed the condition after surviving a fire, you may do everything you can to avoid the smell of burning or any open flame.

 Arousal and Reactivity Symptoms — The symptoms in this category are based around an inability to shut down your body’s natural “fight-or-flight” response, which usually only kicks in during moments of active stress or threat.
 Specific problems you or your loved one may experience include jumpiness, an inability to concentrate, emotional outbursts, a feeling of edginess or tension that never seems to go away and insomnia or other sleeping difficulties.